dreamgrove/dreamgrove/content/balance/Compendium.md

 **AoE priority list(2+ targets):**

 - Use {{< spell 93402 "Sunfire" >}} if the targets will live for 6 or more seconds and you will hit all targets with it.
-Otherwise wait with this until they are gathered.
+Otherwise, wait with this until they are gathered.
 - Use {{< spell 8921 "Moonfire" >}} if the target(s) will live for 6 or more seconds and you will not overcap on AP.
 - Use your macro to cancel Starlord as referenced [here](#cancel).
 This is not necessary if you do not want to use a cancelaura macro, but does represent a minor gain.
 - Use {{< spell 191034 "Starfall" >}} if you would overcap Astral Power with your next cast.